ptrd/agent15/readme.md

 analogous purpose as in the client case, the server certificate and its private key need to be provided as well.
 As with the client, any TLS message received should be passed to the engine, which will take care of sending all necessary messages back to the client.

-As Agent15 does not provide the TLS record layer (that performs the encryption in TCP based-TLS), an application using this library must check itself that all handshake messages except `ClientHello` and `ServerHello` are encrypted by the handshake keys.

 #### Building